folajindayo/wallet-health/README.md

 #### Logging

-When enabled, all operations are logged to `farm.log` with timestamps:
+When enabled, all operations are logged to `commit.log` with timestamps:
 ```
 [2024-01-15 10:30:45] [INFO] Script started with options: delay=1, dry-run=false
 [2024-01-15 10:30:46] [SUCCESS] Commit successful